statamic/docs/content/collections/extending-docs/addons.md

 ## Publishing to the Marketplace

-Once your addon is ready to be shared, you can publish it on the Marketplace where it can be discovered by others.
+Once your addon is ready to be shared, you can publish it on the [Statamic Marketplace](https://statamic.com/marketplace) where it can be discovered by others.

 Before you can publish your addon, you'll need a couple of things: